Nissan AD: Y11 series

+Wingroad

 The Wingroad version slotted in Nissan's product range between the Nissan Bluebird and the Primera, available with the 1.5 L QG15DE, the 1.8 L QG18DE and the 2.0 L SR20VE engines.
-The 1.8 L exists only as a 4WD version.
+The 1.8 L exists only as a 4WD version, excepting the LPG-powered Van version.
 The Wingroad shares a MacPherson strut front suspension with the other Nissan C-Segment cars of the era, such as the B15 Sunny/Sentra and the N16 Almera/Pulsar.
 In most models, the rear suspension consisted of a beam axle with coil springs and panhard rod.
 The four-wheel drive versions and the ZV-S FWD variant used a multi-link rear suspension.
 All variants were fitted with ventilated disc brakes in the front and drum brakes in the rear; the exception being the ZV-S which was fitted with non-ventilated disc brakes in the rear.

 From October 2000, the Wingroad was offered as a trim level called "G Extra" that included an optional TV screen that folded down from the ceiling for rear passengers.

-In March 2001, manufacturing operations were moved from the Nissan Shatai factory in Kyoto to the facility in Shonan.
-The 2.0 L SR20VE engine is replaced with the 2.0 L QR20DE.
 Various trim level packages were introduced on the Wingroad approximately every six months, including aero packages and limited offering names, such as "Aero Sport Limited".

-The commercial AD Van version continued to be also sold as the Mazda Familia wagon.
-It is unrelated to the Familia passenger car range, and kept the Familia name after the car range was replaced by the Mazda3.
-Engines available for the AD Van were the 2.2 L YD22 diesel, 1.3 L QG13DE, the 1.5 L QG15DE, and the 1.8 L QG18DE (with dedicated 4WD) that was upgraded to the QG18DEN designed to run on CNG for emissions reduction on January 14, 2000.
-The CNG option achieved 1000 sales by July 24, 2002, however, CNG vehicles were no longer offered by December 3, 2008.
-The diesel engine was discontinued in 2001 as Japan actively discouraged the use of diesel vehicles within its cities.

-A driver-side airbag is now standard on both the AD van and the Wingroad, with a passenger-side airbag optional.

-The AD Van Max was no longer offered.